 306 Montrose Drive Waxhaw, NC 28173

-Gorgeous executive home in gated Longview Country Club.
-Highly coveted 1st floor master suite and guest suite on main level.
-This popular David Weekly plan offers open concept living with large kitchen island open to family room, breakfast area and back screened porch.
-Butler's pantry features beverage center and beautiful built-ins with glass front doors.
-Back hall offers great drop zone, computer niche and generously sized laundry room with storage.
-Master suite features access to back patio, vaulted ceiling and walk-in closet.
-Upper level has a great sized bonus room with vaulted ceiling with wooden beam upgrade.
-Two additional en-suite bedrooms with generous walk-in-closets and a nicely appointed office with paneled walls.
-2 walk-in unfinished attic storage areas have lots of potential to add on if this suits your lifestyle needs.
-Outdoor entertainment area features a peaceful screened in patio with access to outdoor kitchen, grill and dining patio.
-Full irrigation, private.
+PRICED TO SELL & WITH THE SELLER OFFERING TO PAY the SOCIAL MEMBERSHIP FEE OF $25,000 (see agent notes).
+Executive home in gated Longview Country Club.
+Sought after 1st floor master suite & guest suite on main level.
+This beautiful home has an open concept floor plan featuring a large kitchen island which opens to the family room, breakfast area, dining room & back screened porch.
+The butler's pantry features beverage center and beautiful built-ins with glass front doors.
+Spacious drop zone, computer niche, generously sized laundry room, & wonderful guest suite.
+Master suite has access to back screened porch, a vaulted ceiling and walk-in closet.
+Upper level has a generous bonus room with vaulted ceiling.
+Two additional en-suite bedrooms with generous walk-in-closets.
+2 huge walk-in unfinished attic storage areas could be finished for additional living space!
+Outdoor entertainment area has a quiet screened porch with access to outdoor kitchen, grill and dining patio.
+WARRANTY INCLUDED.

 Community - Waxhaw

 Average Days On Market

 Data compiled from available Multiple Listing Service sources.